 Microbiome of Human Milk

-We are classifying the microbiome of human milk in collaboration with the lab of Dr. Robin Knight of the UC San Diego Center for Microbiome Innovation. (https://knightlab.ucsd.edu/).
-We are profiling the human milk samples to see which bacteria are present and the most abundant in the human milk microbiome.
-In addition, we are evaluating what intrinsic and extrinsic factors of lactating individuals may influence and potentially change the human milk microbiome.
+Goal: Classify the microbiome of human milk.
+Profile the human milk samples to see which bacteria are present and the most abundant in the human milk microbiome.
+In addition, evaluate what intrinsic and extrinsic factors of lactating individuals may influence and potentially change the human milk microbiome.

 No Evidence of Infectious SARS-CoV-2 in Human Milk